williamfawson/williamfawson.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Research Fellow at London Business School, on the 2026-27 academic job market and seeking Assistant Professor positions in Organisational Behaviour.
+I am a **Postdoctoral Research Fellow** at **London Business School**, currently on the academic job market for **Assistant Professor positions in Organisational Behaviour**.

-My research examines how people build reputations by signalling competence and moral character, and how they convert the resulting status and moral reputation into resources within their organisations.

-I have presented my research at prestigious academic conferences in North America, Europe, and Asia.
-I was recently awarded Early Career Scholar by the International Association for Conflict Management.

-My research is currently under revise and resubmit at the Journal of Experimental Psychology: General and Nature Human Behavior and has been featured in Forbes Magazine.
+My research examines how people build, maintain, and strategically manage reputations in organisations.
+In particular, I study how individuals signal competence and moral character, and how these signals shape social judgments, status, and workplace outcomes.
+My research is currently under revise and resubmit at the *Journal of Experimental Psychology: General* and *Nature Human Behavior* and has been featured in *Forbes Magazine* and London Business School's *Think*.
+I was recently awarded **Early Career Scholar** by the *International Association for Conflict Management*.

-At London Business School, I teach Personal Assessment and Development (a core leadership course) to 170 students from the Masters in Finance program, where I received a rating of 4.73/5 (based on 62 student surveys) in the 2025/26 academic year.
+At London Business School, I teach Personal Assessment and Development (a core leadership course) to ~170 students from the Masters in Finance program.
+I received a rating of 4.73/5 (based on 62 student surveys) in the 2025/26 academic year.
+I am also a guest lecturer in the Power and Influence MBA-elective at IESE Business School.

 Before academia, I worked for seven years in London and Amsterdam in finance and strategy consulting.
 I hold a BSc in Economics and Politics from the University of Bath, an MBA from IESE Business School, and I am a Chartered Accountant in the United Kingdom.